 Artist last name, first name.
 Title of work.
 Date.
 Medium of composition.
 Museum or collection where work is located, city.
 Source of image (complete citation for book or website, including page number, figure number, or other relevant identifier).

-See the Library's MLA style guide and the MLA Handbook for Writers of Research Papers, 7th ed. in print (available at the Research & Information Desk) for more info.
+See the Library's MLA style guide and the MLA Handbook for Writers of Research Papers, 7th ed. in print (available at the Research & Information Desk) for more information about creating image captions.
+(While there is an 8th edition of the MLA Handbook, it does not include any guidelines for creating captions.)
 You can also always make an appointment with the Writing Center in the Learning Commons at Jerome Library for help with citation!